INDIANA LAWS

 • Always purchase your fireworks from licensed fireworks dealers.

 • Use a clear, open area.
-Keep audience a safe distance away from the shooting site.
+Keep the audience a safe distance away from the shooting site.

 • Never attempt to re-light, alter, or fix any firework item.